fvaleri/strimzi-debugging/sessions/004/README.md

 [Debezium](https://debezium.io) is a CDC engine that works best when deployed on top of Kafka Connect.
 It is actually a collection of source connectors, that can be used to create data pipelines to bridge traditional data stores with Kafka.

-The connector produces **change events** by performing an initial snapshot and then reads the internal transaction log from the point at which the snapshot was made.
+The connector produces change events by performing an initial snapshot and then reads the **internal transaction log** from the point at which the snapshot was made.
 There is also the possibility to configure incremental snapshots.
-The main disadvantage of using Debezium is that every connector requires a specific configuration to enable transaction log access.
+The main disadvantage of using Debezium is that every connector requires a specific configuration to enable access to the transaction log.
-If you can bear that, the advantages over a poll-based connector or application are significant:
+If you are fine with that, the advantages over a poll-based connector or application are significant:

 - **Low overhead**: near real-time reaction to data changes avoids increased CPU load due to frequent polling.
 - **No lost changes**: using a poll loop you may miss intermediary changes between two runs (updates, deletes).
 - **No data model impact**: no need for timestamp columns to determine the last update of data.

-Debezium change events are self contained because they include the JSON Schema, so that you can always consume them even if the data source schema changes over time.
+Debezium change events are self contained because each message includes the JSON Schema, so that we can always consume them even if the data source schema changes over time.
 By default, Debezium provides **at-least-once semantics**, which means duplicates can arise in failure scenarios.
 The change event contains elements that can be used to identify and filter out duplicates.